Access to the Library

 Library Classified Catalogue

-Our Hon.
-Librarian has compiled a catalogue of all the books in the GSI Library which can be seen here:
+The Society’s Honorary Librarian has compiled a classified catalogue of the books in the GSI Library which can be accessed here:

 The Gaelic Society Library contains around 2,500 items, mostly on topics related to Gaelic or the Highlands, including: